Thorinair/Princess-Luna/README.md

     - `!kiss` Makes her kiss the user.
 Mentioning someone will kiss them instead.
     - `!help` Lists all available commands.
 * Internal commands for the admin:
-    - `!toggle np` Manually toggles the automatic listing of now playing info.
+    - `!togglenp` Manually toggles the automatic listing of now playing info.
     - `!reboot` Reboots the bot.